-- · Data masking - DOM control
+- Data masking - DOM control

-Data masking and DOM controls apply to both Pointer Mode and Write Mode.
+- Data masking and DOM controls apply to both Pointer Mode and Write Mode. - DOM restrictions do not support images.

 For details about DOM restrictions, see Configuring DOM Restrictions.

 Data Masking

 Private, critical, or sensitive customer-related data can be masked on the agent side with asterisks.
 This masked data does not leave the customer browser; it is not retrieved by Co-browse Server or the agent browser.